Financial Well-Being

 So it’s time to let go of excuses and instead focus on what you can do to reach your financial goals.

-After several cross-country moves, 7 years out of the workforce as a stay-at-home mom, a divorce, being a single parent to two kids, and never making more than a beginner teaching salary, I can assure you that reaching financial independence can be done.
+After several cross-country moves, seven years out of the workforce as a stay-at-home mom, two divorces, being a single parent to two kids, and never making close to six figures, I can assure you that reaching financial independence can be done.

 Remember, you’re smarter than most of the people you know.
 They’re sitting around doing nothing while you’re reading life-changing blog posts and developing your personal financial plan.